LuizHenrique05/kube-news-digitalocean/README.md

 # kube-news

-- Simple news project in Node and EJS template to study kubernetes config.
+- Simple news project in Node and EJS template
+- To study docker and dockerfile
+- To study kubernetes config.
 - Using k3d to run on localhost
 - Postgres on port 5432
 - [localhost:30000](http://localhost:30000/) to access